sotoodeh/ucity_EEM404/README.md

 ## creating hello_world package

 - mkdir -p catkin_ws/src && cd catkin_ws/src

+src folder --> is the place where you can create, or clone, new packages from repositories.
+ROS packages only build and create an executable when it is in the src folder.
+When we execute the catkin_make command from the workspace folder, it checks inside the src folder and build each packages.

 - catkin_create_pkg hello_world roscpp rospy std_msgs  # http://wiki.ros.org/ROS/Tutorials/catkin/CreatingPackage
 - cd ../..
 - tree
 - catkin_make       # to build the nodes http://wiki.ros.org/catkin/commands/catkin_make
 - optional: catkin_make -DCMAKE_BUILD_TYPE=Release # or not specifying the type --> Debug

-Additionally, if you look in your current directory you should now have a 'build' and 'devel' folder.
+build folder --> the catkin tool creates some build files and intermediate cache CMake files inside the build folder.
+These cache files help prevent from rebuilding all the packages when running the catkin_make command; for example, if you build five packages, and then add a new package to the src folder, only the new package builds during the next catkin_make command.
+This is because of those cache files inside the build folder.
+If you delete the build folder, all the packages build again.

+devel Folder --> When we run the catkin_make command, each package is built, and if the build process is successful, the target executable is created.
+The executable is stored inside the devel folder.
 Inside the 'devel' folder you can see that there are now several setup.*sh files.
 Sourcing any of these files will overlay this workspace on top of your environment.
 To understand more about this see the general catkin documentation.

 The .bashrc file is a script file that’s executed when a user logs in.
 The file itself contains a series of configurations for the terminal session.
 This includes setting up or enabling: coloring, completion, shell history, command aliases, and more.